Andy Enfield: Florida Gulf Coast University

 In 2011, Enfield was hired as the second head coach of Florida Gulf Coast University.
 In his first season, he led the team to the finals of the Atlantic Sun Conference tournament, losing to regular-season champion Belmont.
 In 2012–13, FGCU first attracted attention by beating Miami and finishing in second place as the second seed in the Atlantic Sun tournament.
 After defeating regular season champion Mercer in the championship game, the Eagles earned a No. 15 seed in the South Region of the NCAA tournament, where they upset No. 2 seed Georgetown in the first round and No. 7 seed San Diego State in the second round, making them the first No. 15 seed to reach the regional semifinals (popularly known as the "Sweet 16").
 Their run ended after being defeated 62–50 by No. 3 Florida.

 USC

 On April 1, 2013, the University of Southern California hired Enfield as its head basketball coach.
 He replaced Bob Cantu, who took over in the middle of the 2012–13 season on an interim basis from Kevin O'Neill, who was fired.
-At first, the Trojans could not repeat the success of Enfield's previous team, finishing last in the Pac-12 in Enfield's first two seasons, but they made the NCAA Tournament in his third season.
+At first, the Trojans could not repeat the success of Enfield's previous team, finishing last in the Pac-12 in Enfield's first two seasons, but they made the NCAA tournament in his third season.
 In his fourth season, Enfield and the Trojans got out to a 14–0 start before dropping their conference opener to Oregon.
 Enfield recorded his 100th win as a head coach in a victory over conference opponent Stanford.

+SMU

+On April 1, 2024, Enfield was hired as the head men's basketball coach at SMU after 11 seasons at USC.